Futures vs Options

 Options are referred to as ‘wasting assets’ because as time passes the value of the asset decreases.
 This is not the case with Futures, the only thing that affects asset value is the market price itself.
 The decrease in value observed with Options is referred to as ‘time decay‘ and influenced particularly as the expiration date of the contract nears.

-Trading Options adds another element of risk because of this, it is important that an Options trader closely monitors the affect of time decay as it can seriously affect the eventual profit/loss of the trade.
+Trading Options vs Futures adds another element of risk because of this, it is important that an Options trader closely monitors the affect of time decay as it can seriously effect the eventual profit/loss of the trade.

 The Futures markets are the most diverse in the world and give traders access to many different asset classes that can’t be accessed by other trading products.
 With Futures you a trader is able to trade commodities, Indexes, and currencies.
 Some of the major asset classes that Futures traders have the ability to trade are: